ReVanced/revanced-manager/docs/1_patching-applications.md

 ## ⏭️ What's next

-The next section will guide you through managing your installed patched applications.
+The next page will guide you through managing your installed patched applications.

 Continue: [🧰 Managing patched applications](2_managing-patched-applications.md)